Kreloc/PsLANDesk/docs/Get-LANDeskMachineVulnerabilities.md

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-LANDeskComputer -Filter {$_.ComputerName -like "la-ldp*"} | Get-LANDeskMachineVulnerabilities
+Get-LANDeskComputer -Filter {$_.ComputerName -like "Pre-*"} | Get-LANDeskMachineVulnerabilities
 ```

-Returns vulnerabilies found for the all of the computers returned by Get-LANDeskComputers which will only be computers with names starting with LA-LDP.
+Returns vulnerabilies found for the all of the computers returned by Get-LANDeskComputers which will only be computers with names starting with Pre-.

 ## PARAMETERS